-Childhood abuse leads to poor adult healthNovember 13th, 2012 in Psychology & Psychiatry /
+Childhood abuse leads to poor adult healthNovember 13, 2012 in Medicine & Health / Psychology & Psychiatry

 The psychological scars of childhood abuse can last well into adulthood.
 New research from Concordia University shows the harm can have longterm negative physical effects, as well as emotional ones.

 Scientists hypothesize that stress in early childhood causes physiological changes that affect a victim's response to stress, which puts the individual at an increased risk of disease later in life.
 Jean-Philippe Gouin, who holds a Canada Research Chair in Chronic Stress and Health in Concordia's Department of Psychology, tested this link and found that early-life abuse results in physiological changes that may increase the risk of cardiovascular disease later on.

 Along with colleagues from Ohio State University and the University of Missouri, Gouin looked at the body's biological response to naturally occurring stress.
 "We wanted to investigate whether abuse during childhood could have a lasting impact on the physiological response to stress in daily life," Gouin says.
 "Past research has evaluated the impact of early abuse on stress-response among young adults.
 We wanted to extend these findings to older adults."

 The researchers spoke to 130 adults with a mean age of 65 about recent stressful events and their childhood abuse history.
 Participants completed an interview which assessed the occurrence of stressors in the preceding 24 hours.
 Some stressors included "having an argument with a partner" and "being stuck in traffic, resulting in being late for an important appointment."
 Blood samples were then taken from the participants to measure their levels of three biological markers.